Malaria cases in Florida and Texas are first locally acquired infections in U.S. in 20 years, CDC warns

 "Despite certification of malaria eradication" in the U.S. in 1970, "small outbreaks of locally acquired mosquito-transmitted malaria continue to occur," the CDC wrote in 2003.

-Locally acquired mosquito-borne malaria has not occurred in the U.S. since 2003, when there were 8 cases identified in Palm Beach County, Florida.
+Locally acquired mosquito-borne malaria has not occurred in the U.S. since 2003, when there were eight cases identified in Palm Beach County, Florida.

 A health advisory has also been issued in Texas.

-While the disease is not contagious between humans, people can get malaria by being bitten by an infective female Anopheles mosquito.
-Malaria can be treated and cured with prescription drugs.
+The disease is not contagious between humans; people can get malaria by being bitten by an infective female Anopheles mosquito.

 for more features.